jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

       - Understanding the application is critical because the tester cannot effectively attack what they don't understand
   3. Discovery
       - Act of learning the application from the attacker's perspective
-      - Leverages knowledge of the app with malcious intent to identify weaknesses
+      - Leverages knowledge of the app with malicious intent to identify weaknesses
   4. Exploitation
-      - Act of taking vulnerabilities exposed by the app and exploitin them in an effor to reach the stated goal of the test
+      - Act of taking vulnerabilities exposed by the app and exploiting them in an effort to reach the stated goal of the test
       - Tester determines the practical risk of everything they have found up to this point

 - As the tester moves through the methodology, information builds with each step relying on information gained from the previous
 - The information culminates in maximum potential for successful exploitation
-- Successful exploitation often leads to exposing new parts of the app that were previously unaccessible
+- Successful exploitation often leads to exposing new parts of the app that were previously inaccessible
-- The methodology become cyclical to appy to the new attack surface
+- The methodology become cyclical to apply to the new attack surface

 - Prevent breaking out of the protocol:
   - Easy to treat it like a capture the flag